fabnicolas/php-telegram-api-wrapper/README.md

 - Sending photos to a particular user;
 - Getting incoming messages from a particular user.

-If you want to customize behaviors --- Check "Coded functionalities"; it provides insights on how the code works and how you can rework it and uses classes at your advantage.
+If you want to customize behaviors - Check "Coded functionalities"; it provides you insights on how the code works, how you can rework it and how to use classes at your advantage to provide additional functionalities.

 ## Web server endpoints